 - No handshakes or hugs

 - Secure excess conference space in meeting rooms to space out attendees as much as possible

-- Receptions, tastings, and networking located in larger rooms or – when possible – outside to allow for networking with social distancing
+- Receptions, tastings, and networking located in larger rooms or – when possible – outside to allow for social distancing

 We believe small conferences like ours will be safer than larger events.
-We believe we will be able to run our conferences in 2021.
-We plan to be as prepared as possible to hold our events safely while still having the amazing food, fun activities, and excellent content, our conferences are known for.
+We will be as prepared as possible to hold our events safely while still having the amazing food and drink, fun activities, and excellent content our conferences are known for.